sts10/project-info/hush-line/whitepaper.md

 Tipline, Tor, onion site, PGP, SMTP, HTTPS, Let's Encrypt, automation, open-source

 ## Abstract
 Many tip lines can be prohibitively complex, requiring expert consultant services, purchasing and managing special infrastructure, or a lengthy setup process.
 Technical requirements impact end users, who often need to download, learn, and manage a new platform.
-We built Hush Line to make it easy for organizations or individuals to deploy an anonymous tip line to a public domain or onion-only instance [1].
+We built Hush Line to make it easy for organizations or individuals to deploy an anonymous tip line to a public domain or onion-only instance[^1].
 The install process fully configures the tip line to automatically update its software, renew HTTPS certificates, and deliver encrypted messages to the owner's email address.
 Hush Line is a no-maintenance tip line that meets the user where they are without requiring you to manage yet another app.
 The app is free and open-source, licensed as AGPL 3.0 [2, 3].

 ## 1. Introduction
 Tip lines provide the owner a safe way to receive confidential messages from their community - journalists and the public, educators and students, employers and employees.
 Tools that exist in this space include SecureDrop, GlobalLeaks, or adapted solutions like running Signal on a spare smartphone[4, 5, 6].
 "I always forget to check Signal on my old phone and feel bad when I remember because someone might actually send something," shared a journalist from Consumer Reports.
 Another journalist in the EU said, "My favorite thing about SecureDrop is that it's so complicated that people can't install it; I created a consulting business as a result!"